UserDna95/Supply-Chain-Dashboard-2/README.md

 SELECT sales_id, product_id, customer_id, products_sold, revenue FROM supplychaindata;
   ```

-2) Though this is a mock data set, some numbers like; product_lead_time, order_quantities, revenue, and other columns did not make sense and were updated to reflect real-time data
+2) Though this is a mock data set, some numbers like product_lead_time, order_quantities, revenue, and other columns did not make sense and were updated to reflect real-time data

   ```
 SELECT * FROM supplychain.suppliers;